-AD pathology-associated gene modules and DEGs are identified by bioinformatics analysis determined using scale-free topology criterion. $\beta$ =9 was picked to satisfy the scale-free network law (Fig. 1A).
+AD pathology-associated gene modules and DEGs are identified by bioinformatics analysis

+The gene expression information of 12 AD patients, 10 healthy old controls, and 8 healthy young controls was downloaded from GEO database and was applied for WGCNA.
+The soft threshold was determined using scale-free topology criterion. β =9 was picked to satisfy the scale-free network law (Fig. 1A).
 A total of 11 co-expression gene modules (MElightcyan, MEroyalblue, MElightyellow, MEgreenyellow, MEblue, MEmidnightblue, MEmagenta, MEturquoise, MEgreen, MEtan, MEgrey) were obtained (Fig. 1B).
 Then, the Pearson correlation coefficients between 11 gene modules and the clinical information (age and state) were analyzed to determine which modules were correlated with the clinical traits.
 The MElightcyan, MElightyellow, and MEgreen modules were chosen for further analysis due to their clear correlation with two clinical traits (Fig. 1C).
 The differentially expressed genes (DEGs) between AD patients and healthy old controls were identified via the gene differential expression analysis, including 213 upregulated genes and 206 down-regulated genes (Fig. 1D).
 All DEGs are listed in Table S1.